sanchit209105/python-program/README.md

-# Quiz game of python
+# Quiz game in python